- Plant Info

 - Promotes Natural Filtration

 Red Stemmed Parrots Feather is a member of the water-milfoil family, and is a herbaceous aquatic perennial that gets its name from the feather-like appearance of its grey-green leaves.
 Red Stemmed Parrots Feather may be used as a submerged or floating pond plant.
 It has feathery grey-green foliage and its stems can grow from 20 to 60 inches long.
 Red Stemmed Parrots Feather has lush green texture that assists in shading the pond and also provides a hiding place plus spawning material for koi and goldfish.
 Because of its capability of establishing itself in wet soil above the water, Red Stemmed Parrots Feather Floating Plant can be used in waterfall and streams, as well as along pond edges.
+Sold in bunches of 3.

 Aquatic Plants & Snails are excluded from free shipping offers and will ship separately from all other items.
 Please click here for shipping rates.